bbauska/W3Cx-1of5-CSS.0x/module1/module1.md

 <h2>Activity 1.3 - CSS Zen Garden critique</h2>

 Now that you’ve gotten a good idea of what CSS Zen Garden is, take a closer look.
-Go to http://www.mezzoblue.com/zengarden/alldesigns/ and look through the different CSS Zen Garden designs for inspiration.
+Go to <a href="http://www.mezzoblue.com/zengarden/alldesigns/">mezzo blue/zengarden</a> and look through the different CSS Zen Garden designs for inspiration.
 Which is your favorite design?
 Pick one design and share your critiques with the discussion.

 For your chosen design, please answer the following questions: